AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Results.md

 related to these topics.
 The generated query also provides a more nuanced understanding of the engine’s internal classification logic, and this is helpful to spot possible biases in the model.

+The search was done with the same year filter and procedures of the first session.

 The new search produced 107294 records (Table 1), of which 48396 (58.6%)
 from the *EMBASE*, followed by 28811 (34.9%) from *Pubmed/Medline*,